Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: Introduction

-In this study, we investigate frustrated pyrochlore magnets $R_2$Ir$_2$O$_7$ ($R$ = Dy, Ho) by tuning the $d$-$f$ exchange interactions between $R^{3+}$ moments and neighboring $\text{Ir}^{4+}$ moments.
-Here, we report two novel high-entropy metastable phases located at boundaries between three well-known stable phases: \enquote{2 spins in–2 spins out} (2I2O) spin ice phase, \enquote{3 spins in–1 spin out/1 spin in–3 spins out} (3I1O/1I3O) fragmented phase, and \enquote{all spins in–all spins out} (AIAO) antiferromagnetic state \cite{Lefrançois2017}.
-These metastable phases are characterized by high entropy and high magnetic susceptibility, which are established only at finite temperatures.
-Our results indicate that these metastable phases emerge through entropic stabilization due to free energy minimization, exhibiting distinct thermodynamic signatures from spin ice phase, fragmented phase, and antiferromagnetic phase, thus identifying a new class of high-entropy magnetic states.
-Our findings reveal a foundation for engineering high-entropy states in correlated magnetic systems, enabling the design of advanced materials with tunable memory and topological properties.
+In this study, we explore frustrated pyrochlore magnets $R_2$Ir$_2$O$_7$ ($R$ = Dy, Ho) by tuning the $d$-$f$ exchange interactions between $R^{3+}$ moments and neighboring $\text{Ir}^{4+}$ moments.
+Here, we systematically investigate the thermodynamic behavior and physical origin of two EE phases located at boundaries between three well-known stable phases: \enquote{2 spins in–2 spins out} (2I2O) spin ice phase, \enquote{3 spins in–1 spin out/1 spin in–3 spins out} (3I1O/1I3O) fragmented phase, and \enquote{all spins in–all spins out} (AIAO) antiferromagnetic state \cite{Lefrançois2017}.
+These EE phases are characterized by high entropy and high magnetic susceptibility, which are established only at finite temperatures.
+Our results indicate that these EE phases emerge through entropic stabilization due to free energy minimization, exhibiting distinct thermodynamic signatures from spin ice phase, fragmented phase, and antiferromagnetic phase, thus identifying a new class of EE magnetic states.
+Our findings reveal a foundation for engineering EE states in correlated magnetic systems, enabling the design of advanced materials with tunable memory and topological properties.